 Journal YOUR Journey!

-It is important that you start or keep up your journalling practise so that you can ‘Journal the Journey’.
+Start or keep up your journalling practise so that you can ‘Journal the Journey’.

-Your journey is unique.
+You are unique and your journey is unique.

 Start today.
 Your journal is the best tool in your toolkit!

-I’d love to hear from you… What sort of journal do you keep and how does it help you?
+I’d love to hear from you.
+What sort of journal do you keep and how does it help you?